Gold Prospecting in Alabama

 In Chilton County, gold can be found in Mulberry Creek along with its tributaries, the Coosa River, Blue Creek and Rocky Creek, as well as many drainages that are unnamed that will produce placer gold if you’re willing to work for it.

-Placer gold can be found in Talladega Creek, and the Riddle Mine and the Story Mine have been producers of lode gold in Talladega County.
+Placer deposits can be found by gold panning in Talladega Creek, and the Riddle Mine and the Story Mine have been producers of lode gold in Talladega County.

 There are quite a few gold districts in Tallapoosa – Hog Mountain being the one of the largest gold producer in the Alabama, and the nearby creeks will yield placer gold, as well as many creeks in the Talladega National Forest.